 At Big Green Purse, we encourage consumers to shift their spending to the greenest products and services available.
 But another great way to use our marketplace clout is by creating our OWN green businesses.
-We are partnering with AAA Credit Guide to bring you 5 green business opportunities you probably never thought of but could be perfect for you if you want to do well and do good at the same time.
+Here are 5 green business opportunities you probably never thought of but could be perfect for you if you want to do well and do good at the same time.

 5 Green Business Opportunities